MikeWilsonSTL/youtube-to-rss/README.md

 # youtube-to-rss

-A tool to automatically pull all YouTube subscriptions and convert them into an RSS-readable OPML format with the option to also include Invidious instances.
+A tool to automatically pull all YouTube subscriptions and convert them into an RSS-readable OPML format.

 This was inspired by David Hariri's wonderful blog post: [YouTube Subscriptions via RSS](https://dhariri.com/2023/youtube-sub-download.html)
 ## Features